Erling Haaland: 2022–23: Record-breaking debut season and continental treble

-On 6 September, he made his Champions League debut for the club, scoring two goals against Sevilla and becoming the first player to score 25 goals in 20 Champions League appearances.
-On 2 October, Haaland became the first player in Premier League history to score a hat-trick in three successive home games in City's 6–3 win against Manchester United, in which he also got two assists.
-He also became the quickest player in Premier League history to score three hat-tricks, doing so in eight league games and beating the previous record of 48 league games, set by Michael Owen in 1998, as well as halving Alan Shearer's record of scoring three hat-tricks in a 10-game spell in the 1994–95 season.
-On 28 December, Haaland got a brace in City's 3–1 away win over Leeds United, taking his tally to 20 in 14 matches, and became the fastest player in history to reach 20 Premier League goals, beating Sunderland's Kevin Phillips' record by seven games.
-On 22 January 2023, Haaland scored a fourth hat-trick against Wolverhampton Wanderers, giving him a total of 25 Premier League goals after just 19 games, thus surpassing the top scorers of the previous season, Mohamed Salah and Son Heung-min, who both scored 23 league goals across the entire season.
+On 2 October, Haaland became the first player in Premier League history to score a hat-trick in three successive home matches during City's 6–3 derby win against Manchester United, additionally earning two assists.
+He also became the quickest player in Premier League history to score three hat-tricks, doing so in eight league matches and surpassing the previous record of 48 set by Michael Owen in 1998, as well as halving Alan Shearer's record of scoring three hat-tricks in a ten-match spell set during the 1994–95 season.
+Haaland's brace in City's 3–1 away win over Leeds United on 28 December took his tally to 20 goals in 14 league matches, becoming the fastest player in history to reach 20 Premier League goals and beating Sunderland's Kevin Phillips' previous record by seven matches.
+On 22 January 2023, he scored a fourth hat-trick of the season against Wolverhampton Wanderers, giving him a total of 25 Premier League goals after just 19 matches; this surpassed the top scorers of the previous season, Mohamed Salah and Son Heung-min, who both scored 23 league goals across the entire campaign.

-On 14 March, Haaland scored five goals against RB Leipzig, tying Lionel Messi and Luiz Adriano for the most goals scored in a single Champions League match.
-In doing so, he also reached 39 goals across all competitions, breaking City's record for most goals scored in a single season, previously held by Tommy Johnson, who scored 38 goals in the 1928–1929 season.
-Additionally, he joined Messi and Cristiano Ronaldo as the only players to score at least 10 goals in multiple Champions League campaigns.

-During Manchester City's FA Cup match against Burnley, Haaland scored his sixth hat-trick of the season, passing the 40-goal mark across all competitions.
-Haaland has scored 28 goals in 26 games, putting him eight goals behind the single season record currently held by Andy Cole and Alan Shearer.
+On 14 March, Haaland scored five goals in a 7–0 round of 16 victory against RB Leipzig, tying Lionel Messi and Luiz Adriano for the most goals scored in a single Champions League match.
+He also set the new record for fastest time to score five goals in a Champions League match.
+In doing so, he reached 39 goals across all competitions, breaking Tommy Johnson's club record of 38 goals scored in a single season for City set in 1928–29.
+During City's FA Cup quarter-final match against Burnley four days later, Haaland scored his sixth hat-trick of the season, passing the 40-goal mark across all competitions.